virtuNat/pyTetris/README.md

 - (Done) Line clear in naive, sticky, and cascade methods.
 - (Minor Issue) Score tracking system and a way to save and view high scores.
 - (Minor Issue) Arcade and Timed modes of play.
-- (Needs Optimizing) Keyboard controlled menus, including a pause menu.
+- (Incomplete) Keyboard controlled menus, including a pause menu.
 - (Incomplete) Sound effects and background music.
 - (Incomplete) Art for all game textures, menus, and the logo.
 - (Unimplemented) Options menu that allows changing of gameplay, aesthetic, and sound volume.